Toward an Asymptotic Efficiency Theory on Regular Parameter Manifolds: Applications

-The above result also relates to Theorem 5 in \href{https://arxiv.org/pdf/2101.01599v1}{the first arXiv version} of \citet{lin2023causal}.
-In Theorem 5 therein, the authors analyze the statistical properties of an estimator of $\Exp_{\mu}^{-1} \mu_{0}$ based on \eqref{IF_MAR} given any reference point $\mu \in \bbM$, but did not prove whether that estimator achieves the efficiency bound.
-Since we can define and establish the efficiency bound of $\mu_{0}$ via \eqref{IF_MAR}, the efficiency bound of $\Exp_{\mu}^{-1} (\mu_{0})$ can be established by using its influence operator $\IF_{\Exp_{\mu}^{-1} (\mu_{0})} = \nabla \Exp_{\mu}^{-1} (\mu_{0}) \cdot \IF_{\mu_{0}}$.
-Finally, it should be noted that in the published version of \citet{lin2023causal}, the authors focus only on the case where $X$ is a (probability) distribution function.
-By metricizing the space of distribution functions with the Wasserstein distance, one equips the space of distribution functions with a formal Riemannian structure \citep{ambrosio2005gradient, chewi2025statistical}.
+\end{remark} \begin{remark} The above result also relates to Theorem 5 in \href{https://arxiv.org/pdf/2101.01599v1}{the first arXiv version} of \cite{lin2023causal}.
+In Theorem~5 therein, the authors analyze the statistical properties of an estimator of $\Exp_{\mu}^{-1} \mu_{0}$ based on \eqref{IF_MAR} given any reference point $\mu \in \bbM$, but did not prove whether that estimator achieves the efficiency bound.
+Since we can define and establish the efficiency bound of $\mu_{0}$ via \eqref{IF_MAR}, the efficiency bound of $\Exp_{\mu}^{-1} (\mu_{0})$ can be established by using its influence function $\IF_{\Exp_{\mu}^{-1} (\mu_{0})} = \nabla \Exp_{\mu}^{-1} (\mu_{0}) \cdot \IF_{\mu_{0}}$.
+Finally, it should be noted that in the published version of \cite{lin2023causal}, the authors focus only on the case where $X$ is a (probability) distribution function.
+By metricizing the space of distribution functions with the Wasserstein distance, one equips the space of distribution functions with a formal Riemannian structure \cite{ambrosio2005gradient}.
 However, the theoretical framework developed here cannot yet be generalized to handle this particular problem, due to the infinite-dimensional nature of $X$ when it is a probability distribution function.
-To our knowledge, a further generalization of efficiency theory to the case where the observed data distribution does not permit a density is necessary to tackle this more nuanced problem. \end{remark}
+As pointed out by a referee, following Chapter~7 of \cite{le2000asymptotics}, it is possible to generalize DQM to only consider non-singular part of the submodels as long as the singular part decays to zero at a sufficiently fast rate.
+But it is difficult to verify that a sufficiently rich and relevant collection of submodels even satisfies such a generalized DQM definition and that the target functional is differentiable along those paths.
+On infinite-dimensional sample spaces, many natural perturbations of probability laws are mutually singular.
+Submodels that are DQM will be necessarily more restrictive compared to the finite-dimensional case.
+Thus, further investigation is necessary to delineate the statistical consequence of restricting only to a small set of submodels for which DQM can be satisfied when tackling this more nuanced problem. \end{remark}